readertowriter/readertowriter.github.io/_posts/2014-11-03-Notable-reads-in-October.md

 * [The Facts of Life](https://www.goodreads.com/book/show/176332.The_Facts_of_Life) by Graham Joyce

-These were all good and I deinitely recommend them - but that's all for now, NaNoWriMo calls.
+These were all good and I definitely recommend them - but that's all for now, NaNoWriMo calls.
 The story is going in an odd direction, or rather began odd and is getting odder each day, but I'm rather liking it.